Dmitri-Sintsov/django-jinja-knockout/README.rst

 Major changes (version 0.7.0)
 -----------------------------
-`viewmodels`_ AJAX response routing is rewritten as ``App.ViewModelRouting`` class with default instance ``App.vmRouter``.
-It now supports binding viewmodel handlers to Javascript class instances methods.

 Grids (datatables) now have new type of action ``'pagination'``.
 There are two built-in actions of this type
 implemented: ``'rows_per_page'`` and ``'switch_highlight'``.

-Grids (datatables) now support compound columns to save the display space.
+Grids (datatables) support compound columns for better utilization of the display space.
+That allows to display more data columns, including foreign relations at the screen.

-Grids glyphicon actions are rendered in the single column of datatable, instead of each action per column to save the display space.
+Grids ``glyphicon`` actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.

+`viewmodels`_ AJAX response routing is rewritten as ``App.ViewModelRouting`` class with default instance ``App.vmRouter``.
+It now supports binding viewmodel handlers to Javascript class instances methods.

 Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.